Legal and regulatory notices

 has its registered address at Tower Bridge House, St Katharine's Way, London E1W 1AA, telephone: +44 (0) 20 3060 6000, fax: +44 (0) 20 3060 7000

-is authorised and regulated by the Solicitors Regulation Authority of England & Wales ("SRA") (ID number: 440566) and is subject to the provisions of the SRA Handbook, a copy which can be found on the SRA's website at http://www.sra.org.uk/handbook/
+is authorised and regulated by the Solicitors Regulation Authority of England & Wales ("SRA") (ID number: 440566) and is subject to the provisions of the SRA's Standards and Regulations 2019, a copy which can be found on the SRA's website at https://www.sra.org.uk/solicitors/standards-regulations/

 is not authorised under the Financial Services and Markets Act 2000 but it is able, in certain circumstances, to offer a limited range of investment services to clients because it is a member of the Law Society, which is a designated professional body for the purposes of the Financial Services and Markets Act 2000; it can provide these investment services if they are an incidental part of the professional services that it has been engaged to provide